-The Career Accelerator Premium program gives international students like Shrikant access to externships at top-ranked companies in the US such as Facebook, HP Tech Ventures, and Crafted Capital.
-The remote extern roles build skills in high-growth sectors like business, engineering, data science, digital marketing, and venture capital.
-The work-from-home externships vary in length — from six to 12 weeks — and the host employer and role options change each semester.
+The Career Premium program gives international students like Shrikant access to internships at top-ranked companies in the US such as Facebook, HP Tech Ventures, and Crafted Capital.
+The remote intern roles build skills in high-growth sectors like business, engineering, data science, digital marketing, and venture capital.
+The work-from-home internships vary in length — from six to 12 weeks — and the host employer and role options change each semester.

 Career Accelerator students have been hired at Google, JPMorgan Chase, Facebook, WhatsApp, Hewlett-Packard, KPMG, Motorola, Mastercard, and Ernst & Young.

-Best of all, even with your Career Accelerator Premium externship, you are still eligible for curricular practical training (CPT) and optional practical training (OPT), two programs that enable international students to work in the US.
+Best of all, even with your Career Premium internship, you are still eligible for Curricular Practical Training (CPT) and Optional Practical Training (OPT), two programs that enable international students to work in the US.